Law Society of Saskatchewan

 Hearing Committee Adjudicator Roster

-• Transparency: the appointment process will be open and transparent to Law Society stakeholders.
+• Transparency: appointments are open and transparent to stakeholders.

 Balanced Composition